globus/globus-cli/changelog.d/20240828_101834_sirosen_activation2stub.md

 ### Other

-* The CLI has removed remaining support for activation.
+* The CLI has removed remaining support for endpoint activation.

   * Activation commands such as `globus endpoint is-activated` are already hidden, but now act as no-ops when invoked and emit warnings to stderr